LarryDong/lslidar/README.md

 codes for Lidar+IMU system.

+When compiling Lidar, need pcap.h
+1. sudo apt install libpcap-dev if error: "libpcap-dev depends libpcap0.8-dev but it is not going to be installed", remove 0.8 version by:
+2. sudo apt-get remove libpcap0.8

+When running:
+1. sudo chmod +777 /dev/ttyUSB0
+2. roslaunch lslidar/my_launch/driver.launch
+3. roslaunch lslidar/my_launch/decoder.launch
+4. rosrun imu_driver imu_driver_node

 Attention:
-1. add +777 to /dev/ttyUSB0
-2. Rotation speed: +- 490 degree/s.
+1. Rotation speed: +- 490 degree/s.
 Larger than this value, no output so that filter failed.